Englewood, New Jersey Real Estate & Lifestyle Overview

 Living in Englewood Right Now

-Residents benefit from walkable downtown dining and shops, a vibrant arts and performance scene, easy transit access to Manhattan, and established residential neighborhoods and parks.
+July in Englewood means a culturally rich environment at a manageable neighborhood pace.
+Residents lean on walkable downtown dining and shops, the arts and performance scene anchored by bergenPAC, easy transit access to Manhattan, and established residential neighborhoods and parks.
+The blend of culture, accessibility, and community institutions keeps the city active all summer.

 Why Buyers Continue to Choose Englewood

-Close proximity to Manhattan, a thriving arts and cultural scene anchored by bergenPAC, walkable downtown neighborhoods, diverse housing options ranging from historic homes to modern residences, and easy access to surrounding Bergen County towns.
+Englewood offers close proximity to Manhattan, a thriving arts and cultural scene anchored by bergenPAC, walkable downtown neighborhoods, diverse housing from historic homes to modern residences, and easy access to surrounding Bergen County towns.
+That combination continues to position it as one of the most well-rounded and dynamic places to live in the county.
+If you want current pricing and recent comparable sales for a specific street or price band, I can pull those for you.

 Thinking About Living in Englewood?